The PNC Financial Services Group, Inc. (NYSE:PNC) Shares Sold by Arizona State Retirement System

-Arizona State Retirement System cut its stake in shares of The PNC Financial Services Group, Inc. (NYSE:PNC – Free Report) by 0.9% in the third quarter, according to the company in its most recent disclosure with the SEC.
+Arizona State Retirement System trimmed its holdings in The PNC Financial Services Group, Inc. (NYSE:PNC – Free Report) by 0.9% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 112,969 shares of the financial services provider’s stock after selling 1,083 shares during the quarter.
-Arizona State Retirement System’s holdings in The PNC Financial Services Group were worth $13,869,000 at the end of the most recent reporting period.
+Arizona State Retirement System’s holdings in The PNC Financial Services Group were worth $13,869,000 as of its most recent SEC filing.

-The company also recently declared a quarterly dividend, which will be paid on Monday, February 5th.
-Stockholders of record on Tuesday, January 16th will be paid a dividend of $1.55 per share.
-This represents a $6.20 annualized dividend and a dividend yield of 4.09%.
-The ex-dividend date of this dividend is Friday, January 12th.
-The PNC Financial Services Group’s dividend payout ratio (DPR) is presently 48.48%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, February 5th.
+Shareholders of record on Tuesday, January 16th will be issued a $1.55 dividend.
+This represents a $6.20 annualized dividend and a yield of 4.09%.
+The ex-dividend date is Friday, January 12th.
+The PNC Financial Services Group’s dividend payout ratio (DPR) is 48.48%.

-A number of equities analysts recently issued reports on PNC shares.
-UBS Group upped their price target on The PNC Financial Services Group from $160.00 to $163.00 and gave the company a “neutral” rating in a report on Thursday, January 18th.
-The Goldman Sachs Group upped their price target on The PNC Financial Services Group from $128.00 to $147.00 and gave the company a “neutral” rating in a report on Tuesday, December 19th.
-Stephens reissued an “equal weight” rating and issued a $138.00 price objective on shares of The PNC Financial Services Group in a report on Tuesday, December 5th.
-Piper Sandler increased their price objective on The PNC Financial Services Group from $125.00 to $143.00 and gave the company a “neutral” rating in a report on Friday, December 8th.
-Finally, Odeon Capital Group raised The PNC Financial Services Group from a “hold” rating to a “buy” rating and set a $153.38 price objective for the company in a report on Thursday, December 14th.
-Four analysts have rated the stock with a sell rating, five have given a hold rating and six have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus target price of $145.53.
+Several equities research analysts have recently weighed in on PNC shares.
+Morgan Stanley decreased their price objective on The PNC Financial Services Group from $144.00 to $142.00 and set an “underweight” rating for the company in a report on Tuesday, October 3rd.
+The Goldman Sachs Group upped their price target on The PNC Financial Services Group from $128.00 to $147.00 and gave the stock a “neutral” rating in a research note on Tuesday, December 19th.
+Piper Sandler upped their price target on The PNC Financial Services Group from $125.00 to $143.00 and gave the stock a “neutral” rating in a research note on Friday, December 8th.
+Odeon Capital Group upgraded The PNC Financial Services Group from a “hold” rating to a “buy” rating and set a $153.38 price target for the company in a research note on Thursday, December 14th.
+Finally, StockNews.com cut The PNC Financial Services Group from a “hold” rating to a “sell” rating in a research note on Friday, November 17th.
+Four investment analysts have rated the stock with a sell rating, five have assigned a hold rating and six have given a buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of “Hold” and an average price target of $145.53.

 The PNC Financial Services Group Profile